syncfusion-content/winui-docs/winui/NumberBox/Getting-Started.md

 ---
 layout: post
-title: Getting Started with WinUI NumberBox | Syncfusion®
+title: Getting Started with WinUI NumberBox | Syncfusion&reg;
-description: Learn how to get started with Syncfusion® WinUI NumberBox (SfNumberBox) control, its elements, and more in here.
+description: Learn how to get started with Syncfusion&reg; WinUI NumberBox (SfNumberBox) control, its elements, and more in here.
 platform: WinUI
 control: SfNumberBox
 documentation: ug